openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 how OP-TEE loads and manages sessions with TA's in order to configure yours properly.
 Each TA must have a unique UUID.

-Under the `Untrusted` folder there are two more folders: `ClientServerApp` and `SampleServerApp`.
+Under the `host` folder there are two more folders: `ClientServerApp` and `SampleServerApp`.
 These folders contain the client and server host programs, respectively.